 James Cunningham

 A rather unusual name on the list of stationary engine builders is that of the James Cunningham Sons & Co. of Rochester, New York.
-The strngeness does not arise from the company’s capabilities, but rather from the idea that a firm noted for its superb work in the field of fine carriages adn later, ultra-expensive automobiles and professional vehicles, would even bother with such things as stationary engines.
-Cunningham remained a major factor in the fine-car and professional 9ambulance adn hearse) vehivle field until 1936, when the depression put an end to most firms of this type.
+The strangeness does not arise from the company’s capabilities, but rather from the idea that a firm noted for its superb work in the field of fine carriages and later, ultra-expensive automobiles and professional vehicles, would even bother with such things as stationary engines.
+Cunningham remained a major factor in the fine-car and professional (ambulance and hearse) vehicle field until 1936 when the depression put an end to most firms of this type.

 Manufacture Logo